ColdBrew-Creative/Baseplate/README.md

 ## CSS
 * `_config.scss` Put all your variables in here e.g. colors, padding, border radius - this helps with consistency across your project.
 * `_forms.scss` Some basic form styles.
-* `_grid.scss` A basic responsive grid system with 12 columns.
-* `_icons.scss` This is Font Awesome's CSS stylesheet.
-* `_ie.scss` Any styles that you need to add in order for Internet Explorer to work.
 * `_layout.scss` This is where your main styles go.
 I typically have header, footer, logo classes here.
 * `_links.scss` Styles for any text links and/or buttons.
 * `_media.scss` Styles for images, video etc.
 * `_mixins.scss` Reusabled SASS mixins e.g. clearfix.
-* `_notifications.scss` Alerts to notify or give feedback to the user
-* `_other.scss` Small reusable other styles that don't fit the rest of the framework.
-* `_reset.scss` This is normalize.
 * `_responsive.scss` Add any responsive styles here e.g. hide elements, show elements, resize elements.
-* `_shame.scss` Keep this to hand for any quick and dirty CSS you need to add but plan to tidy later.
 * `_tables.scss` Styles for tables.
 * `_type.scss` Basic styling for your typography.
 * `main.scss` This brings all the partials together.